Guide Dogs reveals over half of British parents have been 'tech-shamed'

 The research underlines this sentiment, with four in 10 parents surveyed saying their child has been 'laughed at' by friends if they don't have the latest tech - and a further 61% confessing the cost of tech prevents them from getting the tech they'd like to for their families.

-Tech For All will provide free assistive technology to all children with a vision impairment aged between three and 18 in the UK.
+Tech For All launched in September 2021 to provide free assistive technology to all children with a vision impairment aged between three and 18 in the UK.

-The scheme has so far helped almost 3,000 children and young people in its first few months and aims to help potentially 10,000 by the end of 2022, should the pilot be successful.
+The scheme has so far helped almost 3,000 children and young people and aims to help potentially 10,000 by the end of 2022, should the pilot be successful.

 About the research